Adult Treatment Services

 Upon completion of the first three weeks (Day Treatment or ADAP), recovering individuals attend ongoing group therapy, focused on living a clean and sober lifestyle, preventing relapses, enhancing self-awareness and communication.
 Group treatment with a family emphasis is included.
 Participation in self-help meetings is required throughout the entirety of the program.

-- Reduction or termination of drug and alcohol abuse
+- Abstinence from drug and alcohol use

-- Management of mental health problems
+- Management and stabilization of mental health symptoms

 - Development of healthy life coping skills

-If necessary, patients may be evaluated and medically treated by the program psychiatrist to support their recovery plan.
+Participants may be evaluated and medically treated by the program psychiatrist to support their recovery plan.

 New skills and behaviors can often be a struggle to learn, especially during emotionally hard times.
 However, an open attitude and willingness to work on changing yourself will increase your chance of success in this program.
 We are committed to helping you achieve your goals.